Cutting-edge technology for your ears

-When listening with two healthy ears (binaural hearing), the sound reaches both ears at various volumes and frequencies.
-This permits the brain to localize the direction of the sounds for orientation purposes.
-A person with normal hearing will be able to turn to the source of a sound, finding it easy to locate its position in the room.
-Our ears give us a feeling for the room in the sense that we can say where a sound is coming from with a precise feeling of direction.
+When listening with two healthy ears (binaural hearing), sound reaches both of them at different volumes and frequencies.
+This allows the brain to localize the direction of the sounds for orientation purposes.
+Therefore, an individual with binaural hearing will be able to easily locate the source of any given noise.
+This is called directional hearing.

-How CROS hearing aids work: the microphone records the sound at the impaired ear and transfers it to the healthy ear, which holds the receiver.
-This does not influence the healthy ear’s normal capacity; rather, it permits sounds arriving at the impaired ear to be recorded, processed by the brain, and ultimately heard.
-In short, directional hearing is made possible once again.
+With CROS hearing aids, a microphone records sound from the individual’s deaf side and transfers it directly into a receiver in the healthy ear.
+This does not influence the healthy ear’s normal capacity.
+Rather, it permits sounds arriving at the impaired ear to be recorded, processed by the brain, and ultimately heard.
+In short, a variation of directional hearing is made possible once again.

 Try the new Nx technology